 - Read these instructions.

 - Keep these instructions.

 - Heed all warnings.

 - Follow all instructions.

 - Do not use this apparatus near water.

 - Clean only with dry cloth.

 - Do not block any ventilation openings.
 Install in accordance with the manufacturer's instructions.

 - Do not install near any heat sources such as radiators, heat registers, stoves, or other apparatus (including amplifiers) that produce heat.

 - Protect the power cord from being walked on or pinched particularly at the plugs, convenience receptacles, and the point where they exit from the apparatus.

 - Use only with the cart, stand, tripod, bracket, or table specified by the manufacturer, or sold with the apparatus.
 When a cart is used, use caution when moving the cart/ apparatus combination to avoid injury from tip-over.

 - Refer all servicing to qualified service personnel.
 Servicing is required when the apparatus has been damaged in any way, such as power-supply cord or plug is damaged, liquid has been spilled or objects have fallen into the apparatus, the apparatus has been exposed to rain or moisture, does not operator normally, or has been dropped.

 - Warning: To reduce the risk of fire or electric shock, do not expose this apparatus to rain or moisture.

 - Not intended for outdoor use.

 - This equipment must be EARTHED.

-- Before starting any servicing operation, equipment must be isolated from the AC power supply.
-The disconnect devices are the 2 x IEC connectors (IEC 60320-1 C13/C14 couplers).
+- Before starting any servicing operation, equipment must be isolated from ALL power supplies.
+AC disconnect devices are IEC 60320-1 C13/C14 couplers.
+DC disconnect devices are XLR4F/ XLR4M type couplers.

-- Do not allow ventilation slots to be blocked.
-Do not leave the equipment powered up with the dust cover fitted.
+- Do not allow ventilation slots to be

+- Do not leave the equipment powered up with the dust cover fitted.